CarlosArro2001/Little-Book-of-Programming-Challenges/README.md

 ### Noteable errors and issues
 ##### Considering the fact that this is written in C some might programs might be hard to understand especially for beginners , as well as that there has been crashes and hidden errors specifically with the pointers.
+##### The days.c file is not the correct program as to put it simply I do not know how to do it.

 ### Note
 #### The PDF for the booklet is uploaded here also incase you don't have a hard/soft copy of it.